MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/export-yammer-enterprise-data.md

 <a name="ExportFiles"></a>
 ## Export Yammer Files via API
-The Yammer Files Export API lets Verified Administrators archive and export files in Yammer storage in an asynchronous manner.
+The Yammer Files Export API lets verified administrators archive and export files in Yammer storage in an asynchronous manner.
 This API is intended to be used when there is a significant volume of files to be exported from Yammer.
-Please see the documentation at https://aka.ms/YammerFilesAPI
+For more information, please see [Yammer Files Export API](https://aka.ms/YammerFilesAPI).

 ## See also